theRookieCoder/StairAutoJump/README.md

 You can find support or give feedback in the [Issues Section](https://github.com/theRookieCoder/StairAutoJump/issues).

 ## License
-This mod is under the Mozilla Public License, v 2.0.
+This mod is under the Mozilla Public License, v.
+2.0.
 You can find more information related [here](LICENSE).